haxys-labs/bitburner_scripts/README.md

 For license information, read the LICENSE file.

+## Beginner Template

+The `starting_template/template.js` file is a starting JavaScript file for getting started with BitBurner scripting.

-## Full-Auto
+## ClusterFlock

-The `install.js` script is designed to automate as much as possible from ground zero.
-The goal is to be able to download and execute `install.js` by itself and trust it to download and execute whatever else it needs to function.
+The `ClusterFlock` suite is designed to automate as much as possible from ground zero.
+To launch, download and execute `install.js`, which will take care of the rest:

-To execute `install.js`, simply run the following commands in the terminal:

 ```
 wget https://raw.githubusercontent.com/haxys-labs/bitburner_scripts/main/install.js install.js
 ./install.js
 ```

-This will download and execute the ClusterFlock suite, then clean up after itself.

 ## Packages

 The `deploy.js` script is capable of deploying script packages to other hosts.
 The following packages have been created:

-* `clusterflock` - A utility for managing a distributed automation suite.
+* `clusterflock` - A utility for automating the BitBurner game.
-    * Works with `autoscan` to automatically nuke available hosts.
     * Requires `ice/nuke.js` and `lib/meta.js`.
-* `autoscan` - A utility for scanning networks for actionable hosts.
-    * Scans hosts and reports changes to `clusterflock`.
-    * Requires `lib/meta.js`.

 These packages are intended to be run as daemons.